makersacademy/chitter-challenge/README.md

 How to run:
 -------
 Navigate to the app folder.
-Type 'rackup' in your terminal and hit enter.
+Type `rackup` in your terminal and hit enter.
 You'll see something like this in your Terminal:
 ```
 [2017-07-31 01:03:59] INFO  WEBrick 1.3.1
 [2017-07-31 01:03:59] INFO  ruby 2.4.0 (2016-12-24) [x86_64-darwin16]
 [2017-07-31 01:03:59] INFO  WEBrick::HTTPServer#start: pid=1016 port=9292
 ```
-Now type 'localhost:9292' in your browser address line, where 9292 is a port number from the message above.
+Now type `localhost:9292` in your browser address line, where 9292 is a port number from the message above.

 Happy chitting!